Real-Time Anomaly Detection For Quality Control | by Anthony Cavin | Feb, 2024

 The key idea is to learn a lower dimensional representation of the visual input and to use this representation to train a classifier that can distinguish between normal and anomalous inputs.

-We will explore some interesting methods for feature extraction, including histograms of oriented gradients (HOG), wavelet edge detection, and convolutional neural networks (CNNs).
+We will explore some interesting methods for extraction, including histograms of oriented gradients (HOG), wavelet edge detection, and convolutional neural networks (CNNs).

 There are many ways to extract features from images.
 We won’t cover them all in this post, but we will focus on three methods that I found particularly interesting: